ecls-cdm/cdm/README.md

 Partnership Common Data Model (OMOP CDM)**.

-We are in the state of finalizing the official documentation which will be hosted via GitHub pages.
+We are in the state of finalizing the official documentation which will be hosted via GitHub pages as well as complementary files necessary to fill some of the tables.
 Make sure to visit our repository regularly to stay updated on the state of the expansion and its first official release!

-*July 2024, The ECLS CDM research group*
+*August 2024, The ECLS CDM research group*